Saturn 3: Plot

-In the distant future, an overcrowded Earth relies on research conducted by scientists in remote stations across the Solar System.
+In the distant future, an overcrowded and troubled Earth relies on research conducted by scientists in remote stations across the Solar System.
 Contact is maintained by spaceships shuttling between the stations and large orbiting space stations.
 Captain James is preparing to depart from one of these stations around Saturn when he is murdered by Captain Benson.
-Benson, who was rated "potentially unstable" on a mental exam, kills James and departs from the station using his cargo ship for a small, remote experimental hydroponics research station called Saturn 3.
-Arriving there, he finds the station run solely by Adam and his younger colleague and lover Alex.
-Adam, Alex, and their dog, Sally, enjoy their isolation far from an overcrowded and troubled Earth.
-Alex has spent all her life in space, and only knows Earth from what Adam has told her.
+Benson, who was rated "potentially unstable" on a mental exam, then departs from the station using his cargo ship for a small, remote experimental hydroponics research station called Saturn 3.
+Arriving there, he finds the station run solely by Adam and his younger colleague and lover, Alex.
+Adam, Alex, and their dog, Sally, enjoy their isolation away from Earth.
+Alex has spent her entire life in space and knows Earth only from what Adam has told her.
 It falls to Benson to more fully educate Alex as to the habits and mores of humans who live on Earth, which include drug use.

 Alex and Adam's idyll is broken when Benson reveals his mission is to replace at least one of the moon's scientists with a robot.
-The robot—named Hector—is among the first of its kind, a "Demigod Series", relying on "pure brain tissue" extracted from human fetuses and programmed using a direct link to Benson's brain.
+The robot—named Hector—is among the first of its kind, a "Demigod Series" model that relies on "pure brain tissue" extracted from human fetuses and is programmed via a direct link to Benson's brain.
 Adam tells Alex that he is the likely candidate for removal, being that he is close to "abort time" and will have to leave anyway.

 With Hector assembled, Benson begins preparing the robot, using the neural link implanted in his spine.
 Thus connected to Benson, Hector quickly learns of Benson's failure of the psychological stability test, and also of his murder of James.
-With little barrier between the robot's brain and Benson's, Hector is soon imprinted with Benson's homicidal nature and his lust for Alex.
+With little barrier between the robot's brain and Benson's, Hector is soon imbued with Benson's homicidal nature and his lust for Alex.
 The robot rebels.
-Adam and Benson manage to disable the robot while it is recharging, and remove the brain.
+Adam and Benson disable the robot while it is recharging and remove its brain.